Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 • Server-side RNG complexity (player side): trust operator + audit lab.
 No technical complexity required.

-Provably fair is structurally more complex than traditional RNG.
+Cryptographically transparent is structurally more complex than traditional RNG.
 The complexity is the price of the verification surface; the structure must be more elaborate to support per-round mathematical proof.

 Category 5: Industry adoption, RNG broader

-Provably fair is concentrated in the crypto-casino niche.
+Cryptographically transparent is concentrated in the crypto-casino niche.
 Server-side RNG dominates traditional online gambling, mobile casinos, regulated jurisdictions, and most third-party slot providers.

-Industry adoption breadth: provably fair vs RNG
+Industry adoption breadth: cryptographically transparent vs RNG

 • Server-side RNG breadth: majority of online gambling worldwide.
 Standard model for UKGC-, MGA-, Curaçao-, and Anjouan-regulated brands.
 Third-party slot providers (Pragmatic Play, NetEnt, Evolution) operate on server-side RNG with third-party RNG certification.